fomolol/tacklebox/README.md

 `useIntersectionObserver` – spring-based intersection action

+`useMatterJS` – if you decide you want to use [Matter.js](https://brm.io/matter-js/) in React

 `useMediaQuery` – css-like media query support in Javascript.

 `useMousePosition` – handles collecting the mouse position

+`useMouseDirection` – handles finding the direction the mouse moved

 <!-- `useMeasure` – measure anything in the dom -->